 - ACE inhibitors - sometimes cause an irritating cough.

 - Angiotensin receptor blockers - sometimes cause dizziness.

 - Calcium-channel blockers - sometimes cause dizziness, facial flushing, swollen ankles, and constipation.

-- Diuretics - can cause gout attacks in a small number of users, or can make gout worse if you already have gout.
-Impotence develops in some users.
+- 'Water' tablets (diuretics) - can cause gout attacks in a small number of users, or can make gout worse if you already have gout.
+Erection problems (impotence) develop in some users.